georgeded/group-2-assignment-1-password-security-analyzer/README.md

 Placeholder for screenshot

 **Coverage Improvement Explanation:**
 This test significantly expands the coverage for the `generate_secure_password()` function.
-While initialy there was no test for this function, this version includes all edge cases such as:
+Initialy there was no test for this function, so its initial coverage was 0%.
+This version includes all edge cases such as:
 - Default length
 - Custom lengths
 - Invalid lengths